Finding Credit Card Debt Relief

 A few debt relief options you want to avoid

 The three options outlined above are not the only options that consumers can use.
 There are other ways to find debt relief – we just don’t recommend them.
-At Consolidated Credit, we promote a “do no harm” strategy when it comes to debt relief.
+At Consolidated Credit, we promote a “do no harm” strategy regarding debt relief.
 In other words, your debt solution should not put you in a worse position than when you started.

-Each of the solutions above – when used correctly – can eliminate your debt without causing credit damage or making your financial situation worse.
+When used correctly, each of the solutions above can eliminate your debt without causing credit damage or worsening your financial situation.
 Other solutions can decrease your credit score or negatively impact your long-term financial plan.

 For instance, you can: